platformsh/platformsh-docs/docs/src/domains/steps/_index.md

 ## 2. (CDN version) Configure your DNS provider

 If you are serving the site through a CDN, configure your DNS provider to point at your CDN account.
-The address or CNAME to set for that will vary with the CDN provider.
+The address or CNAME to set for that varies with the CDN provider.
 Refer to their documentation or to the [CDN guide](/domains/cdn/_index.md).

 ## 2. (Non-CDN version) Configure your DNS provider

 Configure your DNS provider to point your domain to your Platform.sh production environment domain name.

-The way to do so will vary somewhat depending on your registrar, but nearly all registrars should allow you to set a CNAME.
+The way to do so varies somewhat depending on your registrar, but nearly all registrars should allow you to set a CNAME.
-Some will call it an Alias or similar alternate name, but either way the intent is to say "this domain should always resolve to... this other domain".
+Some call it an Alias or similar alternate name, but either way the intent is to say "this domain should always resolve to... this other domain".

 You can access the CNAME target by running `platform environment:info edge_hostname`.
-That is the host name by which Platform.sh knows your environment.
+That's the host name by which Platform.sh knows your environment.
 Add a CNAME record from your desired domain (`www.example.com`) to the value of the `edge_hostname`.

 If you have multiple domains you want to be served by the same application you need to add a CNAME record for each of them.